ShaleApps/interview/Backend-Engineering-Challenge.md

 ## Back End Engineering Challenge

 ### Intro
-Thanks for your interest in ShaleApps!

-This coding challenge will hopefully not test the limits of your skills, but rather just show us:
+This engineering challenge is intended to showcase:

- 1. How you solve problems
+ 1. How you develop solutions
- 2. Your coding style
+ 2. Your coding style with respect to best practices
  3. How you would structure a project
+ 4. What skills, talents, and diverse perspectives you can bring to bear at ShaleApps

+Please ensure all work is done only by yourself.

 ### Description
-Build a go (golang) server side application exposing an API for managing a to do list.
-The API should allow adding, deleting, and viewing items.
+Build a Go server side application exposing an API for managing a to do list.
+The API should consist of typical todo list functions.
 Endpoints should accept and return JSON.
 Don't worry about authentication.

-It should meet the following criteria:
+It should meet the following basic criteria:
  1. Utilize go's built in http server and handler interface
- 2. Store items in a database (Postgres, MySQL, SQLite, MongoDB, etc.)
+ 2. Store items in a database (Postgres is perferred, but feel free to use anything you are comfortable with)
  3. Be version controlled in a Git repository
  4. Have test coverage for core functionality
  5. Implement CI/CD for deploying application publicly
+ 6. Be deployed somewhere online
+ 7. Include a README about your work

 ### Resources
 * [Golang.org](https://www.golang.org)
 * [Golang's HTTP Package](https://golang.org/pkg/net/http/)
 * [Docker](https://www.docker.com)

 ### When You're Done
-Push your project to Github and email a link to devgroup@shaleapps.com.
+Push your project to Github, and send us the following:
+* Link to the Github repo
+* Link to the deployed project
+* Steps on how to test

 ### FAQ

-Q: Can I use an ORM?
+#### Q: Can I use an ORM?

-A: Yes, but it isn't required.
+**A:** Yes, but it is by no means required.